edhamma/saints/saints.rst

 huge pagoda in California which was far beyond their financial resources.
-Another Arahant said that the reason there were commercials in the middle of movies on TV was that people were unable to concentrate so long without a break To me, it is more important that Arahants are able to change their minds when presented with correct information, than that they believe erroneous facts.
+Another Arahant said that the reason there were commercials in the middle of movies on TV was that people were unable to concentrate so long without a break.
+To me, it is more important that Arahants are able to change their minds when presented with correct information, than that they believe erroneous facts.
 It seems reasonable to me that if an Arahant can make a mistake because of incorrect information, then a